Loading...

 PDF

 PDF is a mostly read-only format from Adobe.
+With “Select,” you can specify the folder for the PDF files.
+With the dropdown menu, you can select a subfolder of the Documents folder, the User folder, or the Desktop with a single click.
 The PDF export creates one PDF file for each email.
 There are two options: You can either export all emails into one folder.
 Or each email gets it's own folder.
 With Template you can select if you want to print the email with or without header information.
 There is also an option, if you want to include the attachments in the export.
 The final option is about the separator between the 2 parts of the name.
 The name can be "Subject, Date", "Subject", "Date, Subject", "Originator, Date" or "Date, Originator".

 You can add your own templates to user/Library/Application Support/Mail Archiver X/Print Templates.
 An example template is in the Extras folder.